theBrianCui/CSC-143-Notes/11.04/src/README.md

  1. Write a condition that covers the base case.
     This will return *exactly* the solution to the base case.

- 2. Write the recursive case that:
-    This will return a *combination* of recursive calls to subproblem(s).
+ 2. Write the recursive case that returns a *combination* of recursive calls to subproblem(s).

+ 3. Pray the recursive case works.

-See: RecursionTest.java
+**See:** RecursionTest.java

+Steps (2) and (3) can be challenging - sometimes the subproblem is not obvious, and the recursive call can result in an infinite loop!

+### Tree Search, Recursive

+Trees are naturally recursive: children are trees on their own, but a subset of the overall tree.

+With the power of recursion, we can finally write our tree search algorithm.

+ 1. Base case: the root is null, or contains the value we're looking for.

+ 2. Recursive case: determine if the children subtrees contain the value we're looking for.

+ 3. Pray